Specialists in Epoxy Flake

 How many layers do I need?

 This is variable depending on the design you want and the budget you are working with.
-An epoxy floor will have a base coat of epoxy without any flake in it to provide a good foundation for the decorative elements.
+The floor will have a base coat without any flake in it to provide a good foundation for the decorative elements.
 Then you can include color flakes followed by a topcoat.
-But if you want more depth to the design, you can alternate layers of flake and clear epoxy for added thickness and visual interest.
+But if you want more depth to the design, you can alternate layers of flake for added thickness and visual interest.
 Double layering is a popular option and can last much longer than a single layer especially in high traffic spaces.

 Does epoxy flake have to be a kaleidoscope of colour?